CIF Parser¶

 <gemmi.cif.Table 18 x 3>

-Since tags in one loop tend to have a common prefix (category name), the library provides also a second form that takes the common prefix as the first argument:
+Since tags in one loop tend to have a common prefix (category name), the library also provides a second form that takes the common prefix as the first argument:

 Table Block::find(const std::string& prefix, const std::vector<std::string>& tags)